 Public Funds for Education in Guatemala

-Signed in 2015, the $28 million MCC Guatemala Threshold Program is designed to help the government improve tax collection to fund improvements in secondary education and other essential public services.
+Signed in 2015, the MCC Guatemala Threshold Program is designed to help the government improve tax collection to fund improvements in secondary education and other essential public services.
 Nearly $2 million has been dedicated to improving the efficiency of Guatemala’s tax and customs administration.
 MCC-funded activities supporting the Government of Guatemala’s efforts include improving control of cargo movement at ports, assessing the adequacy of information technology systems, and identifying and preventing illicit activity among tax and customs officials and employees.
 Through a Resources Mobilization Activity, MCC will also support the government’s efforts to design and implement public-private partnerships, which attract more private funding for important infrastructure projects and free up public resources for investing in people.

 Good Governance Goals in Honduras

-The $15.6 million MCC Honduras Threshold Program is working to improve public financial management and create more effective and transparent public-private partnerships.
+The MCC Honduras Threshold Program is working to improve public financial management and create more effective and transparent public-private partnerships.
 The program is helping the Government of Honduras save money in the provision of public services, improve delivery of services, and reduce opportunities for corruption.
 The threshold program’s Public Financial Management Project aims to make the management of government finances more efficient and transparent by supporting activities that improve budget formulation and execution, planning, payments, procurement capacity and controls, auditing, and civil society oversight.

 Fighting Corruption through Transparency in Indonesia